Peink/Team12-Real-Time-Embedded-Programming-2024-25/README.md

 ---

 ## 🚀 Project Overview
-A multi-factor authentication smart lock system combining **facial recognition**, **fingerprint scanning**, and **password verification** for enhanced security.
+A multi-factor authentication smart lock system combining **Live video streaming**, **fingerprint scanning**, and **password verification** for enhanced security.
 Integrated with remote monitoring, data logging, and real-time alarms, this system is designed for versatile applications in home, office, and industrial environments.

 **Developed using:** C++, Raspberry Pi GPIO, LAN-based communication，[OpenCV](https://opencv.org), etc.